webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 * Maximum number of parallel request when loading chunks on demand would be lower or equal to 5
 * Maximum number of parallel request at initial page load would be lower or equal to 3

-When trying to fullfill the last two conditions, bigger chunks are preferred.
+When trying to fulfill the last two conditions, bigger chunks are preferred.

 Let's take a look at some examples.